I read

 far more subtle than it might seem at first glance.
 Throughout the book,

+What?
 Superstitions?

 Well, yes.
 Superstitions.
-For
+An eating

-core a superstition.
+core, a superstition.

-Lets pause a bit here and
+Let’s pause a bit here and

 consider the meaning of the word superstition.
 It is composed of